 Labor visas or LA-B2 are for nonnationals wishing to live and work in the country.
 Applicants must apply for these visas at a consulate before entering the country, and all LA-B2s allow multiple entries.
 These visas last for one month, three months, six months, or one year and can be renewed.

-What You Need to Obtain an LA-B2 Laos Work Visa
+Requirements to Obtain Laos Work Visas

 Individuals wishing to apply for the LA-B2 work visa need a few official documents to submit with the application:

 - Job offer